![]() |

 Shrimp Creole

 First, peel and devein a pound of shrimp.
+You'll want a medium sized shrimp for this dish - about 30 count to a pound.
 A shrimp peeler makes an easy job of this if you are using fresh shrimp.
 Rinse well and pat dry with paper towels to remove most of the moisture.
 Set aside.

 Recipe: Shrimp Creole